OSI model layers explanation and Functions

 A header may contain the following parts:

-1. Source Address, this is the address of the sending layer.
+1. Source Address, this is the address of the sending Layer.

 3. Control Flags are the information present in the header for controlling the behavior of the message over the network.
-For example, a flag may convey that the message is a management message, not the user data message.
+For example, a flag may convey the message is a management message, not the user data message.
 So that the receiving peer layer process the message locally.
-Do not transfer messages to the upper layer.
+Do not transfer messages to the upper Layer.

 Physical Layer: